adr1enbe4udou1n/blog/content/posts/12-build-your-own-kubernetes-cluster-part-3/index.md

 `providers.kubernetesCRD.allowCrossNamespace` will allow Traefik to read ingress from all namespaces.

 `tlsStore.default.defaultCertificate.secretName` will be used to store the default certificate that will be used for all ingress that don't have a specific certificate.

+`metrics.prometheus.serviceMonitor.namespaceSelector` will allow Prometheus to scrape Traefik metrics from all namespaces.

 By default, it will deploy 1 single replica of Traefik.
 But don't worry, when upgrading, the default update strategy is `RollingUpdate`, so it will be upgraded one by one without downtime.
 Increment `deployment.replicas` if you need more performance.